Bureau-THETA/qtbengine/README.md

 # The Quantification Engine.
-Predict, Prepare, Prevent.
+## Predict.
+Prepare.
+Prevent.
 ## Trusted worldwide morbidity-based forecasting of medicinal products right inside your health IT stack
 ### 📌 Project Overview

-Our **open-sourced Java-based software library** empowers **public health agencies, global health organizations, academic institutions, health tech innovators**, and **pharmaceutical companies** with accurate, data-driven forecasts of future medicinal product needs using the **morbidity method**.

-In use for many years across more than 60 countries, the library is designed to integrate seamlessly with **reported and estimated morbidity data**.
-It provides **transparent**, **scientifically robust projections** that are **fully customizable to local demand patterns**—helping optimize resource allocation, minimize stockouts, and ensure better preparedness for future health needs.
+The Quantification Engine is the definitive open-source software library for empowering health information systems with precise, validated forecasts of medicinal product needs, driven by robust, data-backed morbidity models.
+Built for pioneers in health digitization, the Quantification Engine delivers a powerful, fully customizable decision-support engine that adapts seamlessly to local practices and priorities.

+The health and logistics records are sources of the input data.
+The output is a forecast for a period given:
+-	Stock on hand
+-	Stock dispensed
+-	Stockouts and expiration losses that may occur

 The result: **smarter decisions, stronger systems, and healthier populations**.